jonasb/cloudflare-status-template/README.md

 There are example helpers for running HTTP and Atlassian Statuspage probes in `src/probes/`, but it's just JavaScript, so you can do whatever you want.

+**N.B.** There are some [limits](https://developers.cloudflare.com/workers/platform/limits/)
+to be aware of when using the free plan, e.g. CPU time, sub requests and number of CRON triggers.

 ## Webhooks